 Retinal Laser Treatment

 Laser treatment is performed for many retinal conditions.
-And while each type of laser treatment is different, there are several common features.
+While each type of laser treatment is different, there are several common features.
 Retinal laser treatments are usually performed as an outpatient procedure in the office.
-The actual laser treatment itself takes only about 15 minutes, but the entire office visit may last two hours or longer due to preparation time and post-treatment care.
-More time also may be required for dilation of the eye.

 What pain levels should I expect from my Retinal Laser treatment?